OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 ### Finalising our application

 We were really clear throughout the process that the purpose of the Fund and the projects arising from it was to ensure the sector _as a whole_ benefitted from the outcomes.
 So that focused our minds on what would be in the application.

+For other authorities, like us, what would be the most useful starting point?
+We felt this would include;

+* An overview of the technology choices and their relative merits
+* A methodology for evaluating the suitability of chatbots as a business case
+* A set of case studies, drawn from a range of service areas, that could apply to a range of councils

+At the same time we wanted to keep to our original EoI and explore the feasibility of